 Free eye tests from your employer if you use a computer

-You have the right to a free eyesight test from your employer if you use, or are about to use, a VDU a lot during work hours.
-You can also get more free tests if recommended by your optician.
-If you are prescribed glasses to help you work with a VDU, your employer must pay for a basic pair of glasses, provided they are needed especially for your work.
+You have the right to a free eyesight test from your employer if you use, or are about to use, Display Screen Equipment (DSE) a lot during work hours.
+You can also get further free tests if recommended by your optician.
+If you are prescribed glasses to help you work with DSE, your employer must pay for a basic pair of glasses, provided they are needed especially for your work.
+Your employer can choose whether they issue a voucher to cover the cost; reimburse the cost once you have paid it or direct you to an optician whose fees they pay directly.

 - are aged under 16, or aged under 19 and in full-time education or